 STEVE: The most utterly depressing thought I can manage at the moment is… in knowing all this suffering is, quite literally, pointless.
 All of it.
-The death toll, the mask debate, social media influencers – all pointless tragedies of equal measure, sure.
+The [insert current hot topic], the [insert recent hot news story], [insert worthless, yet utterly stupid whatever] – all pointless tragedies of equal measure, sure.

 And all in the face of certain death.
 And following that, likely cosmic heat death.